Rocky5502/OpenCoder/README.md

 ## Citation

-If you use OpenCoder, please cite the accompanying paper.
+If you use this code or refer to ideas from our paper, please cite:
+Preprint coming soon!

 ## Related Work